Shuma-Gorath: Fictional character biography

 During Earth's pre-history Shuma-Gorath ruled the world, and demanded human sacrifice until eventually banished by time-traveling sorcerer Sise-Neg.
 The entity eventually returns during the Hyborian Age, but is imprisoned within a mountain by the power of the god Crom.
-Shuma-Gorath continues to be an influence on Earth until it was returned to its home dimension by Crom.
+Shuma-Gorath maintains an influence on Earth until Crom returns to its home dimension.

 When Shuma-Gorath tries to return to Earth via the mind of the Ancient One, his disciple Doctor Strange is forced to kill him to prevent this.
 Years later, Strange battles Shuma-Gorath in its home dimension, and although victorious, he gradually becomes a new version of the entity.
 Strange commits suicide to prevent this transformation and is resurrected by an ally.
 Nicholas Scratch summons Shuma-Gorath to Earth, but it is driven back by Strange, the Fantastic Four, the Salem's Seven, and Diablo.

 Shuma-Gorath is eventually revealed to be one of the four undying extra-dimensional "multi-angled ones" guiding a metaphysical invasion from a dimension called the "cancerverse".
 After attempting to destroy Death, the entity and its allies are rendered inert by the conceptual form of Death and subsequently are trapped in the cancerverse when it is destroyed.
 Shuma-Gorath survives and once again attempts to invade Earth, but is repelled by the Avengers with the Spear of Destiny.

 During the 2013 "Infinity" storyline, Ebony Maw manipulates Doctor Strange into summoning Shuma-Gorath to New York.
 The creature is met by Luke Cage and his new team of Avengers.
 Blue Marvel arrives at the scene of the battle and flies through Shuma-Gorath's head, destroying its physical manifestation.
 Shuma-Gorath's astral body possesses a crowd of people in New York City and attempts to recreate itself on Earth.
 It is weakened through mystical attacks by Power Man and White Tiger and banished by Monica Rambeau.

 The Last Days of Magic storyline describes Shuma-Gorath as responsible for destroying the home planet of the Imperator, leader of the Empirikul, by sending a group of evil sorcerers after his family.
 This leads the Imperator to dedicate his life to destroying magic in every universe.

 Later, during a battle, Dormammu states to Doctor Strange that he helped the Empirikul in finding Shuma-Gorath, who was defeated by the Imperator.
 Strange later banishes Dormammu to Shuma-Gorath itself, who was visibly wounded and seeking revenge.

+In Steve Orlando's The Vision and the Scarlet Witch (2025), Shuma-Gorath—referred to as Gargantos—is revealed to be the Great Old One behind the Grim Reaper's latest resurrection and new powers.
+When the Scarlet Witch and Vision defeat the Grim Reaper, Gargantos fights them and is badly wounded, last seen being attacked and dragged away by other Great Old Ones.